 More money does not mean more problems

 As mentioned throughout this guide, one of the central themes to doing well in Zombies mode lies with making money and spending it wisely.
 It’s particularly easy to amass wealth in the early rounds of the game as the zombies remain less deadly and easier to fend off.
-Though we’ve touched on how using your knife or shooting at a zombie’s limbs helps quickly rack up dough, don’t forget to board up windows during your down time.
-We also recommend letting the zombies break through the boarded up windows because while it’s easy to mow them down from behind a barrier, having the ability to repair the windows (and earn money) is much more beneficial.
-More money equals better weapons and better weapons equal a higher chance of survival.
+Though we’ve touched on how using your knife or shooting at a zombie’s limbs helps quickly rack up dough, don’t forget to board up windows during your down time for some easy cash.
+We also recommend letting the zombies break through the boarded up windows, because while it’s easy to mow them down from behind a barrier, having the ability to repair the windows (and earn money) is much more beneficial.
+More money equals better weapons, and better weapons equal a higher chance of survival.

 Harness Beast mode

-Perhaps the strangest new addition to Treyarch’s Zombies mode is the inclusion of allowing you to transform into something called the Beast.
+Perhaps the strangest new addition to Treyarch’s Zombies mode, at least in the Shadows of Evil map, is the inclusion of allowing you to transform into something called the Beast.
 Located within several purple chalice-looking objects around Morg City, the Beast presents a perfect opportunity to get out of sticky situations a bit easier and open secret areas of the map while looking like some sort of fantastical octopus.
 Wielding several tentacles, the Beast allows you to easily defeat advancing zombies with its melee attack and also grants the ability to revive teammates quicker.
-Unfortunately, any hard work done while in creature form comes pro bono as you won’t accrue any money for your efforts.
+Unfortunately, any hard work done while in creature form comes pro bono, as you won’t accrue any money for your efforts.
 Still, it presents a great way to get out of trouble quickly and to investigate the nooks and crannies of Morg City.

 Make use of public transit

-Though not central to successfully advancing through Black Ops 3‘s Zombies mode, utilizing the map’s running train greatly helps you in a variety of ways.
-While it allows for travel to previously locked areas of Morg City, it’s also an excellent resource for escaping potentially life-threatening hordes of zombies and just generally catching a breath of fresh air.
+Though not central to successfully advancing through Black Ops 3‘s Zombies mode, utilizing the map’s running train or tram greatly helps you in a variety of ways.
+While it allows for travel to previously-locked areas of Morg City and Der Eisendrache, it’s also an excellent resource for escaping potentially life-threatening hordes of zombies and just generally catching a breath of fresh air.
 As you play and explore, you’ll discover three separate train stations located across the map.
 Simply discovering one of the stations allows for quick travel to the other two, even if you’ve yet to unlock those areas.

-With that said… it’s not easy to build one of these useful contraptions.
-After completing ten separate steps scattered across the map, you’ll finally unlock the ability to build a Pack-a-Punch station.
-Stay tuned for an in-depth walkthrough of how to best go about completing the ten steps.
+With that said, it’s not easy to build one of these useful contraptions.
+After completing 10 separate steps scattered across the map, you’ll finally unlock the ability to build a Pack-a-Punch station.
+Stay tuned for an in-depth walkthrough of how to best go about completing the 10 steps.

-Yet another new feature in this go around for Treyarch, Gobblegum machines offer a variety of useful perks as you fend off swaths of zombies.
-When you first begin your descent into Shadows of Evil, your character has just five basic perks to choose from.
+Yet another new feature in this go-around for Treyarch, Gobblegum machines offer a variety of useful perks as you fend off swaths of zombies.
+When you first begin your descent into any of the three maps, your character has just five basic perks to choose from.
 As you level up, more become available, though you do have to switch them in and out from the home screen to have access to them in-game.
 While each perk allows for a single use, it’s often strong enough to get out of most dire straights.
 All told, there exist 15 Gobblegum perks, most of which unlock as you progress through the game.

 Be smart with dropped power-ups